-Finally, we evaluate the impact of downtime D on the pattern performance.
-Depending on if repair-based or replacement-based (migration to a spare processor) restoration is used, downtime can range from a few minutes to several hours [25].
+5) Impact of downtime D: Finally, we evaluate the impact of downtime D on the pattern performance.
+Depending on whether repair-based or replacement-based (migration to a spare processor) restoration is used, downtime can range from a few minutes to several hours [14].
 In this experiment, we vary the downtime from 0 to 3 hours.
-Figures 7 and 8 show the simulation results when $\alpha = 0.1$ and $\alpha = 0.0001$, respectively.
-Since D does not appear in the formulas of P^ and T^ (given in Theorems 2 and 3) due to the use of first-order approximation, the optimal pattern obtained by the first-order analysis does not vary with D, while the optimal processor count obtained by the numerical solution decreases with increased downtime.
+Figures 7 shows the simulation results when $\alpha = 0.1$ (the companion research report [6] also contains results for smaller values of $\alpha$ with similar observations).
+Since D does not appear in the formulas of $P^$ and $T^$ (given in Theorems 2 and 3) due to the use of first-order approximation, the optimal pattern obtained by the first-order analysis does not vary with D, while the optimal processor count obtained by the numerical solution decreases with increased downtime.
 This shows that the optimal pattern parameters are indeed influenced by the downtime.
 However, the simulated execution overheads in both cases stay close for the first-order solution and the optimal solution, because even a 3-hour downtime is nevertheless much smaller compared to the platform MTBF (in the order of days).